lilbitner/react_simulation/README.md

 1. Login Page
     - Default page if not logged-in
     - Should only accept one combination of username & password
     - If the username or password are not valid, an error message appears
     - If the username and password are valid, the page is redirected to a home page.
     - The login functionality is done by a post method to the backend application.
 2. Home Page
     - The home page should display the following in the middle of the screen:
-        1. Username
+        1. Username (Welcome to Risk Management Talagent!)
         2. Date time
-        3. Path of the working directoy that the application is running from
+        3. Path of the working directory that the application is running from
         4. A logout button
     - All data should be called from the REST API using get methods